Aleksandra Bortich: Acting career

 She played the lead role in the 2018 comedy film I am Losing Weight, for the role she had to gain and lose 20 kg over the making of the film.

 She appears in Serj Tankian's 2021 music video "Elasticity".

 Personal life

 Bortich was in a relationship with Russian actor Ilya Malanin.
 They met on the set of the film The Elusive (2015).
 At the end of 2016, Bortich and Malanin parted ways.

 In 2016, she married rap singer Vyacheslav Vorontsov; in 2018, the marriage ended in divorce.

 Starting from 2019, Bortich was in a relationship with Evgeny Savelev.
 They had a son, Alexander Savelev, born in summer 2020 during the COVID-19 pandemic.
 They married in 2021 and divorced in 2023.

+On January 21, 2021, Bortich expressed her support for the opposition politician Alexei Navalny, who had been arrested and sent to a pre-trial detention center the day before.
+In a video posted on Navalny's YouTube channel, Bortich stated that the situation surrounding Navalny's arrest affected all Russian citizens, regardless of their personal opinions, as "we are being shown that our laws, such as the Constitution and the Criminal Code, are mere pieces of paper, and that anyone can be treated as they see fit".
+This statement drew criticism from Nikita Mikhalkov.

 In media

 According to the film portal Kinopoisk, Bortich was the most popular actress of the year 2017.
+She was also named Woman of the Year by the Russian edition of Glamour in 2018.